Taushiro language

-Taushiro, also known as Pinche or Pinchi, is a nearly extinct possible language isolate of the Peruvian Amazon near Ecuador.
-In 2000 SIL counted one speaker in an ethnic population of 20.
-Documentation was done in the mid-1970s by Neftalí Alicea.
-The last living speaker of Taushiro, Amadeo García García, was profiled in The New York Times in 2017.
+Taushiro, also known as Pinche or Pinchi, is a nearly extinct language isolate of the Peruvian Amazon near Ecuador.
+The last living speaker of Taushiro is Amadeo García García.
+The language is poorly described, and was only documented beginning in the 1970s.

+Documentation

+No documentation seems to have been made or survived from before the 1970s, including colonial documentation or in Günter Tessmann's 1930 work Die Indianer nordost-Perus.
 The first glossary of Taushiro contained 200 words and was collected by Daniel Velie in 1971.
+The first substantial documentation was done in the mid-1970s by Nectalí Alicea Ortiz with SIL International.

 Classification

+Taushiro is generally considered a language isolate, a language with no known relatives.

 Following Tovar (1961), Loukotka (1968), and Tovar (1984), Kaufman (1994) notes that while Taushiro has been linked to the Zaparoan languages, it shares greater lexical correspondences with Kandoshi and especially with Omurano.
-In 2007 he classified Taushiro and Omurano (but not Kandoshi) as Saparo–Yawan languages.

-Jolkesky (2016) also notes that there are lexical similarities with Tequiraca and Leco.
+In 2007, however, he classified Taushiro and Omurano (but not Kandoshi) as Saparo–Yawan languages.
+Marcelo Jolkesky (2016) also identifies lexical similarities with Tequiraca and Leco.